Debugging the Performance of Django Application (DRF)

 https://github.com/django-tastypie/django-tastypie/issues/371#issuecomment-5739426

-Solution 3.2: Cache authenticated user
+Solution 3.2: Cache Authenticated User

 It is highly unlikely that authentication is required for every request.
 We can cache the authenticated user for a short period of time.